2587 words

 Public Docker images inherit the supply chain obligations of the projects that pull them, whether the maintainer accepts the responsibility or not.
 The tooling to sign, attest, and score an image is free and the workflows are under 300 lines of YAML.
 The cost of skipping the migration compounds every month the image stays insecure by default.
 The cost of running it is one sustained weekend of work and about one hour a month afterward.

 Sixteen hours once.
 One hour a month after.
-Seven hundred thousand pulls protected from whatever compromise ships against the maintainer next.
+Seven hundred thirty thousand pulls protected from whatever compromise ships against the maintainer next.

 Pull the image and verify it yourself: